Knee MRI

 • Evaluation of tumors, infections, or congenital abnormalities

-• Follow-up on post-surgical recovery or treatment efficacy
+• Follow-up on post-surgical recovery or treatment effectiveness

 Usage and Dosage

 Patients should remove all metal objects beforehand and may be given earplugs to reduce noise.
-During the scan, they lie flat inside the scanner and must keep the knee fixed as instructed by the physician.
-The field strength setting and scan parameters are adjusted based on the lesion, such as using T1-weighted or T2-weighted sequences to highlight different tissue characteristics.
+During the scan, lying flat inside the scanner, the knee should be immobilized as instructed by the physician.
+The field strength settings and scan parameters are adjusted based on the lesion, such as using T1-weighted or T2-weighted sequences to highlight different tissue characteristics.

-Basic scans can be performed without contrast agents, but gadolinium contrast may be added if vascular abnormalities are suspected to enhance imaging.
-There is no fixed "dose" concept for the scan, but the scanning time and sequence selection are decided by radiologists according to clinical needs.
+Basic scans can be performed without contrast agents, but if vascular abnormalities are suspected, gadolinium contrast may be added to enhance imaging.
+There is no fixed "dose" concept for the scan, but the duration and sequence selection are determined by the radiologist according to clinical needs.

 Benefits and Advantages

-• High sensitivity and specificity, with a diagnostic error rate lower than traditional imaging techniques
+• High sensitivity and specificity, with misdiagnosis rates lower than traditional imaging techniques

-• Ability to reconstruct three-dimensional images from multiple angles for comprehensive assessment
+• Ability to reconstruct three-dimensional images from multiple angles, providing surgeons with comprehensive assessments

-• Suitable for evaluating subtle lesions such as early bone marrow edema
+• Suitable for evaluating early bone marrow edema and other subtle lesions

 Risks and Side Effects

-Most patients undergo the procedure safely, but there are extremely low risks involved.
-Patients with claustrophobia may experience anxiety or panic, which may require sedation.
+The vast majority of patients undergo the procedure safely, but there are extremely low risks.
+Patients with claustrophobia may experience anxiety or panic; in severe cases, sedation may be used.
 Metal objects (such as pacemakers or neurostimulators) can cause serious complications, so strict screening for contraindications is necessary before the scan.

-Important Warning: Allergic reactions to gadolinium-based contrast agents containing potassium may cause nephrotoxicity, especially in patients with chronic kidney disease.
-The strong magnetic field during the scan may displace metallic implants, so contraindications must be carefully screened.
+Important Warning: Allergic reactions to gadolinium-based contrast agents, especially in those with kidney impairment, can cause nephrogenic systemic fibrosis.
+Patients with chronic kidney disease should have their renal function evaluated prior to contrast administration.
+The strong magnetic field may also displace metallic implants, so contraindications must be carefully screened.

 Precautions and Contraindications

-Contraindications include metallic implants (such as clips from open-heart surgery), electronic medical devices (like pacemakers), or women in early pregnancy.
-Pregnant women in later stages should have the procedure only after a thorough assessment by a physician.
-All metal objects, including braces, dental restorations, and electronic devices, must be removed before the scan.
+Contraindications include metallic implants (e.g., clips from open-heart surgery), electronic medical devices (e.g., pacemakers), or pregnant women in early pregnancy.
+Pregnant women in later stages should have the procedure only after a thorough assessment of necessity by the physician.
+All metallic objects, including braces, dental restorations, and electronic devices, must be removed before the scan.

-Patients with claustrophobia or overweight (exceeding the scanner’s load capacity) may require open MRI scanners or staged procedures.
-During the scan, complete stillness is required; joint movement can cause blurred images and affect diagnosis accuracy.
+Patients with claustrophobia or excessive body weight (exceeding the scanner’s load capacity) may require open MRI scanners or staged procedures.
+During the scan, complete stillness is required; joint movement can cause blurred images, affecting diagnostic accuracy.

-MRI itself does not involve drugs or biological therapies, so there are no drug interactions.
-When combined with other examinations (such as X-ray or CT), MRI is usually a second-line test to confirm suspected diagnoses.
-Patients on anticoagulant therapy should be aware that contrast agents may affect kidney function.
+MRI does not involve drugs or biological therapies, so there are no drug interactions.
+If combined with other examinations such as X-ray or CT, MRI is usually a second-line test to confirm suspected diagnoses.
+Patients on anticoagulant therapy should be aware that contrast agents may affect renal function.

-If patients have metal implants, compatibility with MRI must be evaluated by the medical team, as some devices may shift or malfunction due to magnetic fields.
+If the patient has metallic implants, compatibility with MRI must be evaluated by the healthcare team, as some devices may shift or malfunction due to magnetic fields.

-Multiple studies show that MRI has an accuracy rate exceeding 95% in diagnosing ligament tears, far higher than ultrasound’s 75-80%.
-The diagnosis of meniscal injuries has a consistency rate of over 90%, and can distinguish between complete tears and partial damage, aiding surgeons in planning surgical or conservative treatments.
+Multiple studies show that MRI has an accuracy rate exceeding 95% in diagnosing ligament tears, much higher than ultrasound at 75-80%.
+The diagnosis of meniscal injuries has a consistency rate of over 90%, and can distinguish complete tears from partial injuries, aiding surgeons in planning surgical or conservative treatments.

-Clinical guidelines list MRI as the gold standard for suspected internal joint structure injuries, especially in assessing pre- and post-arthroscopy changes.
+Clinical guidelines list MRI as the gold standard for suspected intra-articular structural injuries, especially in assessing pre- and post-arthroscopy changes.
 Its repeatability and precision are widely recognized.
-Large-scale follow-up studies indicate that MRI-guided treatment plans can reduce misdiagnosis rates and improve success rates.
+Large-scale follow-up studies indicate that MRI-guided treatment plans can reduce misdiagnosis rates and improve treatment success.

 Alternatives

-Ultrasound can serve as an initial screening tool but is highly operator-dependent in resolution.
-X-ray can show bony issues but cannot evaluate soft tissues.
+Ultrasound can be used as an initial screening tool, but its resolution depends heavily on operator skill.
+X-ray imaging can reveal bony issues but cannot assess soft tissues.
 Computed Tomography (CT) can display bone structures but involves ionizing radiation and has limited soft tissue resolution.

 When MRI is not feasible, nuclear medicine scans (such as bone scans) can detect metabolic changes but have insufficient spatial resolution.
-The final choice depends on the patient’s specific condition (such as contraindications and symptom severity) and available medical resources.
+The final choice depends on the patient’s specific conditions (e.g., contraindications, severity of symptoms) and available medical resources.

 Frequently Asked Questions

-What preparations are needed before undergoing knee MRI?
+What preparations are needed before undergoing MRI of the knee joint?

-All metal objects, including jewelry, hairpins, and electronic devices, should be removed before the scan.
+All metallic objects, including jewelry, hairpins, and electronic devices, should be removed before the scan.
 Patients with claustrophobia should inform medical staff in advance to arrange open MRI or sedation.
-During the procedure, remaining still is essential, and loose clothing is recommended for ease of operation.
+During the procedure, remaining still is essential; joint movement can cause blurred images and affect diagnosis.
+Wearing loose clothing is recommended for comfort and ease.

 Are there any side effects after MRI?
 How can they be alleviated?

-MRI does not cause tissue damage or radiation exposure, but prolonged confinement in a closed space may induce anxiety.
+MRI itself does not cause tissue damage or radiation exposure, but prolonged time in a confined space may induce anxiety.
 If tinnitus occurs after the scan, earplugs can help reduce noise.
-Rarely, patients may experience worsening claustrophobia, and should notify medical staff immediately for management.
+Rarely, patients may experience worsening claustrophobia; in such cases, immediate communication with medical staff is necessary for management.

-When can I receive the report after the scan?
-How does the result influence treatment planning?
+How long does it take to receive the report after the scan?
+How does the result influence treatment plans?

-Typically, the report is interpreted by a radiologist within 2-3 working days; urgent cases can be shortened to within 6 hours.
-The report precisely shows the extent of cartilage damage and ligament tears, guiding orthopedic surgeons in planning surgery or physical therapy, such as determining the need for arthroscopy based on meniscal injury severity.
+Typically, the report is interpreted by a radiologist within 2-3 working days; urgent cases can be processed within 6 hours.
+The report will precisely detail the extent of cartilage damage and ligament tears.
+Orthopedic surgeons will use the imaging results to develop surgical or physical therapy plans, such as determining whether a meniscal injury requires arthroscopic surgery.

 What should diabetic patients pay attention to when undergoing MRI?

-Diabetic patients should continue their blood sugar medications and monitor levels, as the scan may take 40-60 minutes.
-It is advisable to carry quick-acting glucose in case of hypoglycemia.
-When using gadolinium contrast, kidney function must be carefully evaluated, and the dose adjusted based on eGFR values.
+Diabetic patients should continue their blood sugar medications and monitor blood glucose levels.
+Since the scan can take 40-60 minutes, carrying quick-acting glucose sources is recommended for hypoglycemia emergencies.
+When using gadolinium contrast, kidney function must be carefully evaluated, and dosage adjusted based on eGFR values.

-Is it normal to experience increased joint pain after the scan?
+Is increased joint pain after the scan normal?
 How should it be managed?

-The procedure itself does not cause tissue damage, but maintaining certain positions for a long time may cause temporary discomfort.
-If joint swelling or pain worsens within 48 hours after the scan, immediate evaluation is recommended, as pre-existing conditions may have worsened under pressure.
-Ultrasound or blood tests may be needed to check for infection or acute sprain.
+The scan itself does not cause tissue damage, but maintaining specific positions for a long time may cause temporary discomfort.
+If joint swelling or pain worsens within 48 hours post-scan, prompt evaluation is necessary.
+It may indicate exacerbation of pre-existing conditions under pressure changes, requiring ultrasound or blood tests to rule out infection or acute sprain.